Eugene Biel-Bienne

-Eugene Biel-Bienne (1902–1969) was an Austrian-born American painter.
+Eugene Biel-Bienne (1902–1969) was an Austrian painter who spent most of his career in the United States..

 Biography

 Early life

-Eugene Biel-Bienne was born as Egon V. Biel on November 27, 1902 in Vienna, Austria.
+Eugene Biel-Bienne was born as Egon V. Biel on November 27, 1902, in Vienna, Austria.
 His father served as the Austrian Ambassador to Japan.
 He was raised as a Catholic.
 He was educated at the Academy of Fine Arts Vienna, the University of Vienna and the University of Cologne, where he received a PhD in Art History.

 Career

 He started his career as a painter in Paris, France, where he became associated with the School of Paris in the 1930s.
 He also associated himself with the existentialist philosopher Paul Tillich (1886–1965), and he became interested in the psychoanalytic findings of Sigmund Freud (1856-1939) and the expressionist music of Arnold Schoenberg (1874–1951).
 In 1936, he had his first solo exhibition at the Wildenstein Institute in Paris.

 He served with the French army during the Second World War.
 He was critical of the Nazis on French radio and drew disparaging caricatures of their leadership.
 When they invaded France, he moved to the South of France, where he joined the French resistance.
 During that time, he received stipends from the American Guild for German Cultural Freedom and from Quakers.

 Marie Norton Harriman, wife of W. Averell Harriman (1891-1986) and director of the Marie Harriman Gallery in New York City, helped him and his wife be evacuated from France.
 Thanks to her help, the couple arrived in New York City in 1942.
 Once in New York, he was patronised by Baroness Hilla von Rebay (1890-1967), also a painter and the mistress of Solomon R. Guggenheim (1861-1949).
 He taught at Fordham University, Parsons The New School for Design and The New School for Social Research.
 Meanwhile, he also exhibited his paintings at the Solomon R. Guggenheim Museum and the Wehe Gallery.
 He also exhibited at the Pennsylvania Academy of the Fine Arts in Philadelphia, Pennsylvania.